-UPDATE 1-Soccer-Manchester United sign England defender Maguire
+UPDATE 2-Soccer-Manchester United sign England defender Maguire from Leicester

 Maguire, who helped England reach the 2018 World Cup semi-finals, had signed a contract extension to 2023 with Leicester last year and played 31 times in the league last season, scoring three goals.

-“However, when Manchester United come knocking... it is an incredible opportunity.
+“However, when Manchester United come knocking... it’s an incredible opportunity.

-“From my conversations with the manager, I am excited about the vision and plans he has for the team.
+“From my conversations with the manager, I’m excited about the vision and plans he has for the team.
 It’s clear to see that Ole is building a team to win trophies.
-I am now looking forward to meeting my new team mates and getting the season started.”
+I’m now looking forward to meeting my new team mates and getting the season started.”

+Leicester confirmed they had accepted a club record fee here for Maguire, who joined them from Hull City in 2017 and went on to make 76 appearances.

+Maguire is United’s third recruit of the close season after they signed winger Daniel James from Championship side Swansea City and right back Aaron Wan-Bissaka from Crystal Palace.

+United, who finished sixth in the Premier League last season, begin the new campaign on Aug.
+11 at home to Chelsea.

-$1 = 0.8222 pounds Writing by Ken Ferris and Rohith Nair; editing by John Stonestreet
+$1 = 0.8222 pounds Writing by Ken Ferris and Rohith Nair; editing by John Stonestreet and Christian Radnedge